dacase/xtaltools/README.md

 # License

 This project is licensed under the GNU General Public License, version 2, or (at your option) any later version.
-Some components use different, but compatible, open source licenses.
 See the LICENSE file for more information.